marcel8121/marcel8121/README.md

 <div align=center>
 <br>
 🔭 Hey, my name is Marcel.
-I live in East-Germany and i'm highly interested in new technology.
+I live in Germany and i'm
+highly interested in new technology.

 My favourite topic is